delucap/anonymous_chat/README.md

 # Distributed Systems course 2019/2020 - Anonymous Chat project

-Following project's aim is to esign and develop an anonymous chat API based on P2P Network.
+Following project's aim is to design and develop an anonymous chat API based on P2P Network.
 Each peer can send messages on a public chat room in an anonymous way.
 The system allows the users to create a new room, join in a room, leave a room, and send messages.
 As described in the [AnonymousChat Java API](https://github.com/spagnuolocarmine/distributedsystems/blob/master/challenges/AnonymousChat.java).

 ### Basic operations
 Following the basic operations executable are described: